Postal codes in France: CEDEX

 There is also a system known as CEDEX, Courrier d'Entreprise à Distribution EXceptionnelle ('business mail with special delivery'), designed for recipients of large volumes of mail.
 A postal code is allocated to each large organisation or to post office box holders, ending in three unique digits, for example:

 CEDEX should always be written in capitals.
 It may be followed by a number, if the town has more than one post office, or if it is split into arrondissements.

 Ordinary deliveries would be addressed to:

 It is acceptable to include a boîte postale ('post office box') number (abbreviated as BP nnnn) as well as the street address in CEDEX addresses.

 Monaco

-Although an independent country, Monaco is part of the French postal code system as if it were a French département, numbered, with codes consisting of 980 and two digits, with 00 being used for deliveries to all physical addresses in the Principality, and 01 to 99 being used for special types of delivery.
+Although an independent country, Monaco is part of the French postal code system as if it were a French department, numbered, with codes consisting of 980 and two digits, with 00 being used for deliveries to all physical addresses in the Principality, and 01 to 99 being used for special types of delivery.
 However the destination country on inbound mail must be specified as "Monaco", not "France".